The dog subscription box market has exploded. In 2012, I learned about the first one. Less than a year later, there were 7 boxes on the market.

 A Closer Look

-I first reviewed BarkBox almost 3 years ago.
-I started my subscription again in March ago to get an updated look at what’s inside.
-I will say that the quality of their products have vastly improved.
+I first reviewed BarkBox in 2012 .
+I started my subscription again in March 2015 to get an updated look at what’s inside.
+After a long gap.
+I had a chance to try the box again in spring 2017.
+I will say that the quality of their products have vastly improved over time.

 The Barkbox subscription box has been around the longest.
 That means that they have had the longest to learn from their customers, perfect they way they do things, and have the longest track record.
-However, be aware that this subscription auto renews and you will be charged the entire amount up front for 3, 6, or 12 months subscriptions.
+As they put it, “Having shipped over 50 million toys and treats so far, we’ve learned a ton about what engages dogs.”

 PawPals with Annie Gift Box